makrai/notes/stalnaker68-cond.md

       A person would believe that this statement is true if he thought that the North Vietnamese were determined to press for a complete withdrawal of U.S. troops
       * ie the consequent is determined
-      * But he would surely deny the contrapositive, "If North Vietnam agrees to negotiate, then the U.s. will not have halted the bombing."
+      * But he would surely deny the contrapositive, "If North Vietnam agrees to negotiate, then the U.S. will not have halted the bombing."
-      He would believe that halt in the bombing, and much more, is required to bring the North Vietnamese to the negotiating table
+    * He would believe that halt in the bombing, and much more, is required to bring the North Vietnamese to the negotiating table
     * endnote; modus tolens is valid for the conditional: from A > B and ~B, one can infer ~A